mtanghu/LEAP/src/leap/fastformerLM/README.md

 ![alt text](https://github.com/mtanghu/Additive-Attention-Is-All-You-Need/blob/main/src/leap/fastformerLM/preliminary_results.png?raw=True)

-Plotted is the validation bits per character of the Additive Attention models (blue and orange) compared to full attention model (GPT2 in green) with the model sizes stated in the legend trained on Wikitext-2 using a T5 tokenizer with sequence lengths of 2048.
+Plotted is the validation perplexity of the Additive Attention models (blue and orange) compared to full attention model (GPT2 in green) with the model sizes stated in the legend trained on Wikitext-2 using a T5 tokenizer with sequence lengths of 2048.
 The "Windowed Additive Attention" uses local Additive Attention explained in the "Local Additive Attention (or Windowed Attention)" section.
-After loading the model with the lowest validation perplexity, the test set perplexity for Additive Attention was 86.8, for Windowed Additive Attention 54.2, and for GPT2 62.9.
+After loading the model with the lowest validation perplexity, the test set perplexity for Additive Attention was 74.3, for Windowed Additive Attention 47.1, and for GPT2 59.7.

-As we can see on this small scale experiment, the Windowed Additive Attention strongly outcompetes the standard Additive Attention and converges faster with less perplexity compared to even GPT2 (of the same size).
+As we can see on this small scale experiment, the Windowed Additive Attention strongly outcompetes the standard Additive Attention and converges faster with less perplexity compared to even GPT2 (with slightly less parameters too).
 Even though these results are preliminary, the long sequence length of 2048 should already be enough to test the abilities of this model as being better than an RNN like LSTMs as found by this [Scaling Laws paper](https://arxiv.org/abs/2001.08361) (Figure 7 finds that LSTM scaling bends at around 1M parameters, and at context lengths of >1000, the LSTM should be unable to compete).
 Also because of the linear local attention, it may be more reasonable to believe that this model can scale up (as the combinations of local and global attentions should be able to model complex sequence information from short-range to long-range).
-Bigger tests are on the way!!
+Furthermore, this model beats both [Mogrifier LSTM](https://arxiv.org/abs/1909.01792v2) and [AWD LSTM](https://arxiv.org/abs/1708.02182v1) (when not using dynamic eval) on even though those models use >30M parameters (see the [leaderboard on paperswithcode](https://paperswithcode.com/sota/language-modelling-on-wikitext-2))

-**Speed:** Both Additive Attention training runs took ~24 minutes while GPT2 took ~36 minutes (1.5x) which should become more pronounced at context lengths greater than 2048.
-Note again that it's tricky to do a lot better than full attention in terms of wall time because of highly optimized and paralellizable matrix multiplication algorithms.
+**Speed:** Both Additive Attention training runs took ~29 minutes while GPT2 took ~45 minutes (1.5x the time) which should become more pronounced at context lengths greater than 2048.
+Also the convergence was faster.

 ### Training details

-All models were trained on a single NVIDIA GeForce RTX 2060 with batch sizes of 2.
+All models were trained on a single NVIDIA GeForce RTX 2060 with batch sizes of 2 and fp16 mixed precision.
 Code can be found in ``FastLM.ipynb`` which uses the [HuggingFace 🤗 Transfomers](https://huggingface.co/) specifically the [Trainer API](https://huggingface.co/docs/transformers/main_classes/trainer).

 Model details: all models had a model dimension of 128 (feedforward dimension is 4x the model dimension), 4 attention heads, 6 layers and dropout probability of .1 on embedding, attention, and feedforward layers.
 The window sizes for Local Additive Attention were [4, 8, 16, 32, 64, 2028] as per the heurstic described.

 Optimizer: [AdamW](https://arxiv.org/abs/1711.05101) with learning rate of 5e-4 to start and linear annealing, betas=(.9, .999) and weight decay = .01.
 Mixed precision with gradient clipping = 1 (max norm) is also used.

 **Tuning** Very little tuning has been done to optimize performance, only learning rates of [1e-4, 5e-4, 1e-3] have been tried (5e-4 is best for both GPT and Additive Attention in preliminary experiments) and only a few different kind of window size settings have been explored (<20).
-No tuning on the test set was performed and the only evaluation on the test set performed was for the results shown.
+No tuning on the test set was performed.

 ## References